-An integrated theoretic framework guides her work.
+An integrated theoretic framework, including mainly systemic but also person-centred, feminist and post-modern theories guides her work.
+She also prioritizes anti-oppressive practice.
 She has completed many hours of trauma training including (but not limited to) EMDR therapy, developmental trauma, parts work and trauma-centered psychotherapy.
 She has also completed many trainings focused in perinatal mental health, including advanced EMDR.
 Otherwise, her work is mostly informed by narrative therapy.
 She has also trained in and will at times use EFT, DBT, compassion focused therapy and CBT in her work.

 Brittani doesn’t tend to adhere to a specific therapeutic modality all the time.
 She draws on techniques from various approaches dependant on what is needed and what makes sense to her clients.
 She take pride in being able to flow through emotions, experiences and techniques with clients to truly meet them where they are at.

 Personally, Brittani was drawn to social work after years of struggling with a social anxiety disorder without knowing where to turn for services or support.
 She wants her work to help others by being their place to turn to.
 When she's not working, she is spending time with her family, reading or walking her dog, Hugo.

 Remi completed her Masters of Arts in Counselling Psychology at Yorkville University.

 Her specific areas of interest include negative body image, disordered eating, anxiety, depression, and emotion dysregulation.
 Her approach draws on many therapeutic modalities including CBT and DBT and is centered on honoring your experience and helping you move towards goals that feel meaningful and important to you.

 When Remi is not studying psychotherapy you can find her on the rugby field